uhhuhuhuhuh/dotfyle_and_nvim_config/README.md

 nvim-web-devicons (Provides Nerd Font icons [glyphs] for use by neovim plugins) plenary.nvim (All the lua functions I don't want to write twice) basiaclly a neovim library telescope.nvim (Find, Filter, Preview, Pick.
-All lua, all the time) trouble.nvim (🚦pretty diagnostics, quickfix and location list to help you solve all the trouble) undotree (The undo history visualizer for VIM) vim-fugitive (A Git wrapper so awesome, it should be illegal)
+All lua, all the time) todo-comments.nvim (✅ Highlight, list and search todo comments in your projects) trouble.nvim (🚦pretty diagnostics, quickfix and location list to help you solve all the trouble) undotree (The undo history visualizer for VIM) vim-fugitive (A Git wrapper so awesome, it should be illegal)